aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis-firehose.md

 # AWS Kinesis Firehose Target

-AwsKinesisFirehoseTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending to a delivery stream for the AWS Kinesis Firehose service.
+AwsKinesisFirehoseTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending to a delivery stream for the AWS Kinesis Firehose service.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-FIREHOSE"</strong>

-<p>Requires IAM permission firehose:PutRecordBatch for the delivery stream the data is sent to.</p></th>
+<p>Requires IAM permission firehose:PutRecordBatch for the delivery stream the data is sent to.</p>

 [Targets](./README.md)